herschel-ma/django_blogsite_and_more/README.md

 # django_blogsite_and_more
-It's a django blog learned by HanddyYang, changed a lot by myself.
-Well, it had varible things to compleate, and I hope I could finish it.
+This is a blog I learned to make from HanddyYang.
+I changed a lot of things.
+It's not perfect yet.
+There's a lot to be done and I hope to be able to do it.